bigcommerce/dev-docs/docs/api-docs/storefront/graphql/graphql-api-overview.md

 ```

 This same approach can be used to *slice* any GraphQL connection and paginate through the *slices* using `startCursor` and `endCursor`.
-For example, we could get the first thirty brands with the following query:
+For example, the following query gets the first thirty brands:

 ```graphql title="Example query using slices" lineNumbers
 query brands {